learn-co-curriculum/hs-oo-raccoon-puma-todo/README.md

 4 Starts without any `raccoon_points`.
 Each `Puma` object has to be given `raccoon_points` by their raccoon best friend.
 Set that value to zero at initialization.

 5 Should be able to talk to it's raccoon bff.
-Write a method that allows each puma to tell it's best friend, "I LOVE YOU RACCOON BEST FRIEND."
+Write a method that allows each puma to tell it's best friend, "I love you, Raccoon Best Friend."

 6 Should be able to give `puma_points` to their raccoon bff.
 Create a method called `give_puma_points`.
 This method should accept any argument (the instance of the `Raccoon` class it'll give the points to) and should increment the `puma_points` attribute of the instance of the `Raccoon` class.